Juanjdurillo/intro_unix/README.md

 # Introduction to UNIX

 ---
 ## Why UNIX?

-1. One of the most used operating systems nowadays
+* One of the most used operating systems nowadays
-	* Very popular in the academic world, government agencies, and many companies
+	* Very popular in the academic world, government agencies, and industry

-2. Different variants of UNIX but all of them share some basic features (conforming to several standards)
+* Different variants of UNIX, yet all of them share some basic features (conforming to several standards)
-	1. Hierarchical file system
+	* Hierarchical file system
-	2. Identical interfaces for data, devices and interprocess communication
+	* Identical interfaces for data, devices and interprocess communication
-	3. Background processing and daemons
+	* Background processes and daemons
-	4. Synchronous and asynchronous processing
+	* Synchronous and asynchronous processing
-	5. Standardized tools
+	* Standardized tools
-	6. High degree of portability
+	* High degree of portability

-3. Linux is based on Unix
+* Linux is based on Unix
 	* Aims to conform to the various UNIX standard, but no Linux distribution is branded as UNIX
 	* The main problems are time and expenses
-	* Nevertheless, its de facto near-conformance with UNIX standards, is what have enabled Linux success in the UNIX market
+	* Its de facto near-conformance with UNIX standards, is what have enabled Linux success in the UNIX market

 ---
 # A bit of UNIX history
 * 1969: Development started by Ken Thompson at Bell Laboratories (AT&T corporation)
 	* Written in assembly code for a digital PDP-7 computer
 	* Some ideas taken from MULTICs (Multiplexed Information and Computing Service)
-		* MULTICs is an earlier operating system project collaboration between AT&T and MIT
+		* MULTICs is an earlier operating system (project collaboration between AT&T and MIT)
-		* AT&T windrew from this project, fustrated at the failure to devleop an economically viable and usable OS
+		* AT&T withdrew from MULTICs, frustrated at the failure to develop an economically viable and usable OS
 		* Indeed Brian Kernigham (one of the fathers of the C programming language and also researcher at Bells labs at the time) called it UNICs (Uniplexed Information and Computing Service), name which derived later into UNIX

-* 1970: Unix is rewritten in assembly language for another computer (the PDP 11 back then a powerful machine)
+* 1970: Unix is rewritten in assembly language for another computer (the PDP11 back then a powerful machine)
-	* Vestiges of this PDP-11 heritage can be found in varios names still in used in most UNIX implementations, including Linux
+	* Vestiges of this PDP-11 heritage can be found in various names still in used in most UNIX implementations, including Linux

 ---
 # A bit of UNIX history
-* A landmark we cannot omitt in the UNIX history is the design and implementation of the C programming language by Dennis Ritchie and Kernigham
+* A landmark we cannot omit in the UNIX history is the design and implementation of the C programming language by Dennis Ritchie and Kernigham

-* 1973: The C language was mature to a point where UNIX kernel could be almost enterely written in C
+* 1973: The C language was mature to a point where UNIX kernel could be almost entirely written in C
 	* UNIX became one of the earliest operating systems to be written in a high-level language
-	* This fact made subsequent portings of UNIX to other hardware architectures possible
+	* This fact made subsequent porting of UNIX to other hardware architectures possible
-	* It also explains why C (also C++) have come to be used so wideley as system programming languages today
+	* It also explains why C (also C++) have come to be used so widely as system programming languages today

 ---
 # Unix Versions